 To resolve this issue contact us during the working hours Monday to Saturday 09:00 AM to 05:00 PM EDT by reply back to this E-mail to get in touch with the representative.

 The above email shows how far scammers will go to scam you out of money.
-The emails can be scary and they normally check out when you search certain information in them.
-The scammers use names of real lawyers and real business firms.
-There are however some serious issues with these emails.
+The emails can be scary, and they usually check out when you search for specific information contained in them.
+The scammers use the names of real lawyers and real business firms.
+There are, however, some serious issues with these emails.
 You don't have to know the law to figure them out.

 - The first issue is that this was sent from a Gmail account.
 A law firm would never use a Gmail, Yahoo, AOL, .net, or .org account to send you an email.

 So how do these scam artists get your email?
-The answer is from third party lenders.
-While third party lenders may connect you to real lenders, the fact is that anyone paying for that loan request information will receive it.
-Meaning if "ACE" in the email above, pays $1 per person, the third party company will send them the information.
-ACE, now knowing you needed a payday loan, will wait until your loan would be past due and send you bogus emails threatening suit and prison time.
+The answer is from third-party lenders.
+While third-party lenders may connect you to real lenders, the fact is that anyone paying for that loan request information will receive it.
+Meaning if "ACE" in the email above pays $1 per person, the third-party company will send them the information.
+ACE, now knowing you needed a payday loan, will wait until your loan is past due and send you bogus emails threatening suit and prison time.
 They will then offer you a "deal" for a few hundred dollars and take your money and run.

-Use BBB website and google reviews before ever using a third party lender to ensure they do not sell your information to non-lenders.
+Use the BBB website and Google reviews before ever using a third-party lender to ensure they do not sell your information to non-lenders.
 The scams can be haunting.